TWO RECOMMENDED BOOKS, both non-technical but scientifically accurate, and quite readable.

 These informative web sites have information and links on weather sensor manufacturers.
 Also, good discussions of measurement techniques for different atmospheric parameters.
 Also, a collection of helpful lists relating to weather.

-Here are three downloads in *.pdf.
+Here are two downloads in *.pdf.
 The first one is the "International Weather Watchers Observer Handbook", by Tim Vasquez; a very informative handbook oriented toward manual observations.
 It is a single 825 kbyte download.
 The second one covers monitoring by the Environmental Protection Agency with individual downloads for the Table of Contents and the various chapters.
-The third one is on weather measurement accuracy by the UK Met Service.
-It downloads in sections.

 Here are two good discussions on atmospheric pressure, including station pressure, sea-level pressure and altimeter setting.